drc-cs/FALL24-CS326/lectures/L17_quiz_review/slides.md

 [[slides]](https://drc-cs.github.io/FALL24-CS326/lectures/L09_supervised_machine_learning_iii/#/)

-- Explain the ID3 algorithm and how it works at a high level (understand entropy & information gain).
+- Explain the ID3 algorithm and how it works (understand entropy & information gain).

-- Be able to identify a decision tree as overfitting or underfitting.
+- Be able to identify a decision tree model as overfitting or underfitting.

 - Differentiate between and be able to explain different ensemble modeling methods (bagging, boosting, stacking).